pestphp/website/source/docs/guides/symfony.md

 Now, in this guide, we are going to transform a Symfony test into a Pest test.

-First, create a `tests/Pest.php`, and add the following:
+First, create the `tests/Pest.php` file, and add the following code:

 ```php
 <?php